RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: C

-### Question # 16 - 	Dana’s organization requires an SBOM for each application it deploys.
+### [important] Question # 16 - 	Dana’s organization requires an SBOM for each application it deploys.
 What OWASP Top 10 item does an SBOM help to avoid?
-A.	Vulnerable and outdated components.
+A.	**Vulnerable and outdated components**.
 B.	Broken access control.
 C.	Injection.
 D.	Security misconfiguration.